KyleOndy/kyleondy.com/provider/pages/hire.markdown

 * **Collaboration** — People work together to solve problems.
 People share knowledge openly and collaborate with people from other roles (e.g. engineering, QA, design, UX, support).
 * **Respect** — People respect the people they work with regardless of their role.
 People respect users of the software they develop.
 * **Work/life balance** — People work about 40 hours a week or less.
 Working on weekends only happens in extreme situations.
-Work hours are flexible to accommodate personal schedule.
+Work hours are flexible to accommodate personal life.
 When people leave work at the end of the day, they disconnect from work.
 The work environment is sustainable, so burnout is rare.

 ### Pros